thejensen/intro_the-transporter/README.md

 ## Setup/Installation Requirements

-In your terminal, run the following commands:
+In your terminal, navigate to the folder you'd like The Transporter project, and copy/paste/run the following commands:
-  * mkdir transporter
-  * cd transporter
-  * git init
   * git clone https://github.com/thejensen/intro_the-transporter.git
   * cd intro_the_transporter
   * open index.html